Skip to content

 Successfully implementing the aging of receivables method requires a structured approach.
 It's more than just running a report; it's about integrating it into your processes and empowering your team to use it effectively.
 Here's how to get started:

-Set Up the Process
+Setting Up Your Process

 Start by defining clear aging intervals (e.g., 0-30 days, 31-60 days, 61-90 days, 90+ days) that align with your customer payment terms and industry norms.
 A consistent schedule for generating your aging reports is essential, whether it's weekly, bi-weekly, or monthly.
 This regular reporting cadence helps you stay on top of outstanding payments and proactively address potential issues.
 Document this process clearly so everyone on your team understands how and when to access these reports.

-Choose the Right Software Tools
+Choosing the Right Software

-functions, and conditional formatting—consider dedicated billing software or tools with built-in aging report functionality.
+An aging report is a critical financial tool for tracking and managing accounts receivable.
+While spreadsheets can create aging reports—using IF statements, TODAY functions, and conditional formatting—consider dedicated billing software or tools with built-in aging report functionality.
 Modern software often includes features like automated report generation, customizable aging intervals, and direct integration with your accounting system.
 This streamlines the process and reduces manual effort.

 Tabs, for example, offers robust reports for finance teams, simplifying revenue recognition and providing valuable insights into your financial data.
 It offers AI-powered extraction capabilities to pull key contract terms and automate complex invoicing, further enhancing your accounts receivable management.